 As with most cakes, they use buttermilk to ensure these babies come out fluffy and tender.

 Be sure to flatten your scoop a little, so they cook evenly.
 You’ll know when they’re ready to flip by the bubbles in the middle.

 Have you ever been to a hibachi restaurant?
 They’re a lot of fun!
-And they cook everything right on a flat-top in front of you.

 The trick to cooking stir-fry on the griddle is to keep it moving.